alphaharris/effective-dictionaries/PITCHME.md

 Note:
-We are not covering recursion today, but that is a great topic When using recursion, ask how readable that is for your team
+We are not covering recursion today, but that is a great topic When using recursion, ask how readable that is for your team We will look at some examples of curation shortly

 ---